zalando-pg/pg_auth_mon/README.md

 that affects expected test results.
 Have a look into `test.sh` for Postgres test configuraiton.

 Depending on one's installation, one may or may not need `sudo` in the above script.
+To test logging of successful connection attempts, we form the `expected/pg_auth_mon.out` at runtime from the template depending on a PG version under test, thus the `expected` directory is not present in git.

 ## How to run it:

+The extension is compatible with PG versions >= 10.

 1. Add `shared_preload_libraries = 'pg_auth_mon'` to your `postgresql.conf`
 2. Restart postgresql, for example `sudo systemctl restart postgresql@12-main.service`
 3. ```sql
    create extension pg_auth_mon;
    select * from pg_auth_mon;```

+To test against a specific PG version, do `export PATH=/path/to/postgres/bin:$PATH`

 ## How to use: